Carbon Net Zero

 Some level of offset will be always be required.
 In these cases, we’re committed to doing more than simply reducing carbon.

 We’re selecting our offset schemes with care and purpose to ensure they have a positive effect on our suppliers and clients.
-Examples include installing solar panels in schools and supplying woodstoves to coffee farmers in areas where we source the beans for our Groundhouse coffee.
+Examples of offset schemes we’re planning include installing solar panels in schools and supplying woodstoves to coffee farmers in areas where we source the beans for our Groundhouse coffee.

 Our CarbonImpact programmes measure, report and reduce client emissions.